Southern Yakutia (Sakha)

 dispatched its passengers appeared to be in good shape too, and the two police

-officers chatting and laughing by their car also reflected the relaxed
+officers chatting and laughing next to their car also reflected the relaxed

 thought.
 The people did not look like they felt threatened by the police or by